Never have to worry about it again

 Third Party App Locker

-There are many third party apps you can use to limit access to your iPhone apps using a passcode or biometric ID.
+There are many third-party apps you can use to limit access to your iPhone apps using a passcode or biometric ID.
 However, if your iPhone isn’t jailbroken, this may not be a good option as it may come with security and performance issues.

-You can also consider a third-party vault app to hide files like images or notes, and granting access only after the right password is entered, or lock specific files instead of the whole app altogether.
+You can also consider a third-party vault app to hide files like images or notes, granting access only after the right password is entered, or to lock specific files instead of the whole app altogether.